 The purpose of this project is to upgrade the active transportation facilities on Still Creek Avenue between Douglas Road to the east and the Burnaby Eco-Centre to the west to improve the safety and experience for pedestrians and cyclists.

 Still Creek Avenue is part of the Central Valley Greenway, an important regional east-west active transportation corridor, that spans the cities of Vancouver, Burnaby, Coquitlam and New Westminster.
 As such, this section of Still Creek Avenue supports high volumes of pedestrian and bicycle traffic.
 Over the past few years, the community has identified several safety concerns along this section of Still Creek.

-This project is consistent with the City’s draft Transportation Plan and Climate Action Framework, which aim to improve accessibility and enhance opportunities to shift to healthy and sustainable modes of transportation, such as walking, rolling and cycling.
+This project is consistent with the City’s Transportation Plan and Climate Action Framework, which aim to improve accessibility and enhance opportunities to shift to healthy and sustainable modes of transportation, such as walking, rolling and cycling.

-What is happening now
+What's happening now

 We’ve completed the installation for the updated cycling facility.
 Read about the implemented design modifications.
 The project team will continue to monitor the use and performance of the new cycling facility along Still Creek Avenue and will refine and make minor design modifications as needed.

 Project area map

 If you have any questions or would like to provide a comment, please contact our project team at [email protected].